Svenska Cupen (women)

 Svenska Cupen (lit.
 'Swedish Cup'), also known as the Swedish Women's Cup in English, is the main Swedish women's association football knock-out tournament.
 A separate Svenska Cupen exists for men.

-Hammarby IF are the reigning champions, having defeated IFK Norrköping in the 2025 final. Öxabäck IF and FC Rosengård are the most successful teams, with six titles each.
+Hammarby IF are the reigning champions, having defeated BK Häcken in the 2026 final. Öxabäck IF and FC Rosengård are the most successful teams, with six titles each.